 F = 0-59.9

 Concert grades are calculated to give greater emphasis to good concert attendance and performance.
 Each in school concert receives three different grades.
 One grade is allotted to the dress rehearsal.
-Two grades are allotted to the concert.
+Two grades are allotted to the concert, one for the rehearsal and one for the concert itself.
+Missing the rehearsal is NOT an option.
 Tardy students to dress rehearsals or concerts will automatically receive a 70 for the corresponding grade.
 NEVER EVER BE LATE TO DRESS REHEARSAL OR CONCERT CALL.
 Other performances and obligations that do not take place during school hours are graded in the same manner.